 Many heartfelt thanks to Greg for being so open and sharing with us and especially for giving so much of himself and his time.

-So here is part one of our discussion with "SHANTARAM" author Gregory David Roberts.
+So here is our discussion with "SHANTARAM" author Gregory David Roberts.
 Storyline spoiler warning.

 Please do not reprint or post without written permission from Admin from JohnnyDeppReads.
 To share please post a link back to JDR.